 Color can be a Photoshop user’s best friend or their worst enemy.
 When you get that perfect edit, it’s a euphoric feeling that can only be deflated by the frustration of seeing your save file inexplicably desaturated, bearing a mysterious color cast, or looking just plain “off”.
 A few different things can cause this to happen, and without a firm understanding of post-processing color management you may feel at a loss.
 Fortunately, there’s an easy starting point for gaining basic knowledge of the right color settings for your files, and we’re ready to walk you through it!

-Working spaces may seem complex at first, but they are one of the most powerful color management tools in a photo editor’s arsenal.
+Color spaces may seem complex at first, but they are one of the most powerful color management tools in a photo editor’s arsenal.
 When setting up a workflow, this little pocket of Photoshop is a great place to start, since it can affect the appearance of your image from the moment you open your file.
 Finding the correct color management setup for the work you do will give you a good start to every project, so let’s get started with a basic overview of working spaces and what they can do for you.

 Before we dive into working spaces, it’s important to take a refresher on the different color modes (sometimes called color models).
 The two major color modes we’ll talk about today are RGB and CMYK.
 These color modes serve different purposes and it’s necessary to know which one will yield the desired result depending on the project you are undertaking.